Skip to Main Content

 Professional Development

 As each Facilitator stands at the front of the classroom, not only does their knowledge and confidence improve, but so does their professionalism.
 Facilitators have reported significant growth in leadership, public speaking, problem solving, and time management.
-Most importantly, Facilitators report that the skills gained from serving as a Facilitator are 100% transferrable to other parts of their lives.
+Most importantly, Facilitators report that the skills gained from serving as a Facilitator are 100% transferable to other parts of their lives.

 • “I have gained better pubic speaking and problem solving skills I can take with me to any job. “